protikmostafa083/nlp_data-exploration_reddit/README.md

 - Pandas: A versatile data manipulation library for efficient data handling and analysis.

-- Scikit-learn: A comprehensive machine learning library used for sentiment analysis and other NLP tasks.

 - GitHub: A reliable version control platform for collaboration and project management.

 ## Installation and Usage